Frequently Asked Questions, Mysteries & Misconceptions

 Is Mother Shipton a myth?

-Though some skeptics rapidly dismiss Mother Shipton as a mythical figure, award-winning historian Arnold Kellett, a professor and author in the area where she lived, exhaustively searched for evidence of her existence and made an excellent, logical case indicating she was real.
+Though some skeptics rapidly dismiss Mother Shipton as a mythical figure, award-winning historian Dr. Arnold Kellett, a professor and author in the area where she lived, exhaustively searched for evidence of her existence and made an excellent, logical case indicating she was real.

 Why is it so difficult to locate accurate information about Mother Shipton online?

 Sensational stories surrounding Mother Shipton have been propagating literally for centuries, including many repeated "facts" that have no verifiable origin.
 Unfortunately, these have also propagated to Wikipedia (though hopefully that can be corrected).
 Just because a story from a dubious source has been repeated for a very long time does not make it true.
-This is why the very careful work of historian Arnold Kellett is so vital, scrutinizing the trustworthiness of early documents.
+This is why the very careful work of historian Dr. Arnold Kellett is so vital, scrutinizing the trustworthiness of early documents.

 When and where did Mother Shipton live?

 Though it is impossible to verify such specific details about Mother Shipton, as there is no official record or verifiable tombstone confirming these dates, the dates 1488-1561 have been propagated for many years as Mother Shipton's lifespan.
 She is thought to have lived in Yorkshire, England.
-It is possible, though not verifiable, that she lived in the general area of a popular and beloved cave in Knaresborough due to the healing waters nearby - though an early painting (surfaced by expert Yorkshire historian Arnold Kellett) suggests there was not always a cave in that area, which is a bit of a mystery.
+It is possible, though not verifiable, that she lived in the general area of a popular and beloved cave in Knaresborough due to the healing waters nearby - though an early painting (surfaced by expert Yorkshire historian Dr. Arnold Kellett) suggests there was not always a cave in that area, which is a bit of a mystery.

 Ultimately all we can really know about Mother Shipton is that she may have lived in the vicinity of Yorkshire in the first half of the 16th century due to prophecies attributed to her related to that area.
 The exact years and location may never be known with certainty, or if she ever existed at all.
 There is evidence, however, suggesting she may indeed have existed, though much of what has been said about her for centuries is a series of fanciful stories that are easily called into question when we examine the original sources.